-Whether your family usually spends time on the lifts or at the beach, travel plans will likely look a little different this year.
-Although we are still dealing with COVID-19, we have the benefit of being able to plan around it this year!
+With winter coming to an end and warmer weather starting to make its way back, it’s time to get to work on those spring break plans this year!
+Although we are still dealing with a few COVID-19 restrictions, we have the benefit of being able to plan around it this year!
 There are many ways to make this year’s spring break a memorable one for both you and your furry best friend.

 Hit the Road

 Get those travel playlists ready and prepare for a drive!
 Car rides are a great way to travel with your pet.

 Go on a road trip with your pet this year!
 Whether you’re wanting to plan a trip to the beach, the mountains or a city you’ve never been to, taking a road trip is an awesome way for you and your family to take the vacation you usually do.
 Pro tip: Pets can get car sick just like us.
 Be sure to pack some anti-motion sickness medication for everyone!